 As long as I’ve known the name of the Mexican painter Frida Kahlo, I have been impressed.
 Impressed about her outspoken appearance, her life, her art and her unique style.
 She has always attracted and interested me.
 Many people see Frida Kahlo as a victim because of her physical limitations and the way her husband Diego Rivera treated her.
 In my eyes Frida stands for independence, perseverance, inspiration and daring to be unique.
 I love seeing her work and pictures in museums and exhibitions around the Latin American continent.
 In Mexico City you can visit her former home: La Casa Azul.
-Read more about this interesting place in the following article.
+Read more about Frida Kahlo and a visit to Casa Azul in this article.

 A visit to the Casa Azul, the former home of Frida Kahlo

 Casa Azul, the birthplace of Frida Kahlo, is a place you can’t miss when you are in Mexico City.
-Casa Azul or “blue house”, was transformed into a beautiful and interesting museum about her life and work.
+Casa Azul or blue house, was transformed into a beautiful and interesting museum about her life and work.
 Frida Kahlo lived in the Casa Azul, together with her husband and famous artist Diego Rivera, for years.
-She died there in 1954.
+She also died there in 1954.

-In Casa Azul you can walk through the former house.
+In Casa Azul you can walk through the different rooms of her former house and garden.
 Each space showcases pictures and paintings, including works by Diego Rivera, as well as art from their private collection.

 The gardens, fountains and dark blue walls, with pre-columbian artifacts, part of their private collection, make the outside area a wonderful to walk around.
 You can settle down on one of the benches and think about the life they must have lived here.